 TEACHING & DELIVERY METHOD

-This 30 week course is taught at the University of Edinburgh (within the old Medical School at Teviot Place) with lectures being held once a week on a Wednesday evening (18.00 to 21.00 at the latest - some lectures will finish earlier!).
-A support website will provide most of the written course materials as well as a range of links to external resources.
-A study guide and a range of other support materials will also be available on-line.
+This 30 week course is taught at the University of Edinburgh (within the Central Campus) with lectures being held once a week on a Wednesday evening (18.00 to 21.00 - some lectures will finish earlier).
+Material to support the lectures will be available.
+Students are encouraged to discuss issues with their colleagues on the course and the lecturers.
 Assessment is on the basis of three pieces of written work (short essays and case studies) and a written examination (6 short note style answers from 9 questions).
-Lecturers are drawn from a number of academic and professional institutions.
-The support website includes a discussion forum and candidates are encouraged to discuss issues with their colleagues on the course.
-The discussion board is fully moderated and discussion themes will be responded to (within, usually, a 72 hour period) although individual posts will not necessarily be answered on an individual basis.
+The lecturers are drawn from a number of academic and professional institutions.

-The fee for the Certificate in Forensic Medicine & Science is £1200 (20% discounts are offered to University of Edinburgh staff/full time students).
-Those eligible for Student Award Agency Scotland (SAAS) Part-time Fee Grant (personal income of £25,000 pa or less and ordinary resident of Scotland) can receive £637 from SAAS towards the course fees.
+Students taking the course on a credit bearing basis who are eligible for Student Award Agency Scotland (SAAS) Part-time Fee Grant (personal income of £25,000 pa or less and ordinary resident of Scotland) can receive £643 from SAAS towards the course fees.
 See Part-time Fee Grant for details.